 Here are the New Relic products to use for baselining, depending on the components that you identified:

-- New Relic APM: Monitor your web apps with New Relic APM.
+- APM: Monitor your web apps with APM.
 See Compatibility and requirements for New Relic agents and products to learn precise compatibility details for each supported language.

-- New Relic Infrastructure: Monitor your hosts with New Relic Infrastructure.
-See Compatibility and requirements for New Relic Infrastructure for supported operating systems and environments.
+- Infrastructure: Monitor your hosts with infrastructure.
+See Compatibility and requirements for infrastructure for supported operating systems and environments.
 You can also instrument other products and services with on-host integrations.

-- New Relic Synthetics: Monitor web frontends and APIs with New Relic Synthetics.
+- Synthetics: Monitor web frontends and APIs with synthetics.
 Sometimes, you may not be able to instrument your on-premise environment with APM or Infrastructure.
 For example, maybe your organization's policy forbids installing an agent behind a firewall.
 In these cases, if the application has a web frontend, use Synthetics, as it offers non-agent monitoring while still providing the ability to establish a baseline.

 Based on the component-product matches you made, deploy agents or monitors across your architecture:

 After you deploy the agents and monitors, identify which metrics are the most important to your business and use these metrics to define your KPIs.
 Some recommendations include: